 Tuition and Fees

 Credit for EXCL 301 is charged at the current tuition rate.
-Fees are also charged for enrollment in the program, portfolio evaluation, any additional evaluations, and credits awarded.
 Golden ID students and those receiving financial aid or veterans education benefits must pay all Portfolio fees.

 Students should carefully review the requirements, rules, and procedures for Portfolio.